Back to Top

 Vision Enhancements

-Clarington Public Library provides access to material in a variety of formats which are suited to accommodate those who may have a perceptual disability.
+Clarington Library, Museums & Archives provides access to material in a variety of formats which are suited to accommodate those who may have a perceptual disability.
 Please contact a staff member if you require assistance locating material.

 • Books on CD